 The research plan should demonstrate the ability of the candidate to consider a scientific problem, develop a hypothesis-driven proposal, outline a research design, and describe the implementation.
 The research plan must address human subjects or vertebrate animal issues, as applicable.
 The applicant should demonstrate a good understanding of the research problem and be prepared to present the ideas in a 3-minute talk to the NAC and speak informally with the committee.
 The research plan and career development should be written for 5 full years of activities to include the 2 years of active support and the 3 years of either K08/K23 or Departmental support.
+Please include a budget for the 2 years of PCCTSDP support.
 This will allow applicants to have a prepared K23 or K08 proposal.